siktec-lab/Frigate/docs/Documentation/frigate-app.md

     1. The root folder is the folder that contains the `index.php` in relation to the web root folder.

-- `#!js FRIGATE_APP_DOMAIN` *string* - the domain of the application. e.g. `#!js "http://example.com/"`.
+- `#!js FRIGATE_BASE_URL` *string* - the base URL of the application. e.g. `#!js "http://example.com/"`.
 (1)
 { .annotate }

-    1. The domain is used to generate the base url of the application. the domain should not include the URI path. for example, if the application is located at `http://example.com/my-app/` the domain should be `http://example.com/` and the root folder should be `my-app`.
+    1. The base URL is used to generate the URLs of the application. the base URL should not include the URI path. for example, if the application is located at `http://example.com/my-app/` the base URL should be `http://example.com/` and the root folder should be `my-app`.

 - `#!js FRIGATE_APP_VERSION` *string* - the version of YOUR application.
 - `#!js FRIGATE_DEBUG_ROUTER` *boolean* - enable debug mode for the router.